sofa-framework/sofa/applications/plugins/PSL/README.md

 The Python Scene Language for Sofa
 ===========
 The Python Scene Language (PSL) mixes the advantages of *XML* and *pyscn* in an unified and powerfull framework.
-It is also a language defined through an Abstract Semantics and it can then have multiple Concrete Semantics (JSON, H-SON, XML, ...)
+It is also a language defined through an Abstract Semantics and it can then have multiple Concrete Semantics (JSON, H-JSON, XML, ...)

 #### A small Introduction
 PSL features: